Jutho/TensorKit.jl/docs/src/man/spaces.md

     to work nonetheless.

-One more important instance of `ElementarySpace` is the `GradedSpace`, which is used to represent a graded complex vector space with Euclidean product, where the grading is provided by the irreducible representations of a group, or more generally, the simple objects of a fusion category.
+One more important instance of `ElementarySpace` is the `GradedSpace`, which is used to represent a graded complex vector space with Euclidean inner product, where the grading is provided by the irreducible representations of a group, or more generally, the simple objects of a fusion category.
 We refer to the subsection on [graded spaces](@ref s_rep) on the [next page](@ref s_sectorsrepfusion) for further information about `GradedSpace`.